Routes to market in Russia

 - Market sizing

-- Building call lists, making contact, delivering samples, preliminary negotiations.
+- Building call lists, making contact, preliminary negotiations.
 Save yourself time and money on prospecting trips to Russia.
+Go to close sales, not open the process.

 - Promotional campaigns for launching a product or service